lunamidori5/Midori-AI/content/howtos/easy-model-installer.md

 {{% notice note %}}

-- The ``encrypted`` endpoint has undergone a comprehensive revision to address increased load in an efficient and reliable manner.
-- This enhancement allows for improved scalability and performance, ensuring seamless operation even under demanding circumstances.
-- We appreciate your continued support as we strive to provide the highest quality service.
+- Due to an unexpected outage at Cloudflare, which resulted in our servers becoming inaccessible, we have promptly rectified the routing issue, thereby restoring normal service.

 **Windows Users**
 - There seems to be a bug where the manager is adding ``140_1.dll`` to file request.
 We are working on a fix.